mlgill/modernscientist.pelican.config/content/2016-07-24-git_commit_update_life.md

 ## What's next?

-Hopefully a swift return to world of the gainfully employed after the bootcamp finishes in September, but beyond that, I can't say for sure.
+Hopefully a swift return to the world of the gainfully employed after the bootcamp finishes in September, but beyond that, I can't say for sure.
 In the meantime, rest assured that I'll be writing lots of Python code.

 In that spirit, I'll leave you with one of my favorite Python cartoons: